Geldwaschbar/to-be-decided/README.md

 ## Playing

-You can play this game online [here](https://geldwaschbar.github.io/to-be-decided/).
+You can play this game online on Itch.io [here](https://kiyotoko.itch.io/to-be-decided) and on GitHub [here](https://geldwaschbar.github.io/to-be-decided/).

 To play locally, run the project with `cargo run` or, if you are on NixOS, use `nix run github:Geldwaschbar/to-be-decided`.